autogluon/autogluon/docs/tutorials/multimodal/customization.md

 ```

 ### data.numerical.scaler_with_std
-If True, scale the numerical data to unit variance.
+If True, scale the numerical data (not including the numerical labels) to unit variance.

 ```
 # default used by AutoMM